ConsolidationMarket

 2. Recurring Revenue with Pricing Power

 Annual slip leases create predictable, recurring cash flows.
-Retention rates exceed 90% at well-managed facilities.
+Retention rates are exceptionally high at well-managed facilities, with 56% of marinas operating above 95% occupancy.
 And because demand consistently outstrips supply in coastal markets — most premium marinas have waitlists — operators have significant pricing power.

 Many family-owned marinas haven't raised rates in years.
-PE-backed operators typically find 15-30% rent upside on acquisition just by moving to market rates.
+PE-backed operators typically find significant rent upside on acquisition just by moving to market rates.
+At Faro Blanco Marina in the Keys, Suntex paid $540K/slip — a premium justified by the gap between existing rates and what Marathon's market can bear.

 3. Operational Upside Through Platform Scale